-Mr Harold Stemmet, Chairman
+Harold Stemmet, Chairman

-Married with 2 grown-up children, David is a member of Church of the Holy Spirit and represents it on the Board of Trustees.
+David represents the Church of the Holy Spirit on the Board of Trustees.
 Having been involved in the early creation of the gardens around WUCT, David has heart for assisting individuals in Westlake and the community more broadly.
 Recognising the value of education, health and employment, David focuses on the strategic objectives of WUCT and how effective policies can be implemented to develop these areas through programs such as Poverty Stoplight.